michaelyhuang23/mergekv-cache/README.md

 src/attn_patch.py allows me to customize how kv-cache is used in the forward function of the qwen attention module.
 This is necessary because mergekv and centroid kv need access to the attn_weights which the cache normally doesn't have.

 src/hf_cache.py contains multiple cache implementations, KNormCache, TopKKV (corresponds to Top K Attn in experiment), MergeKV, CentroidKV, HybridKV (using the agglomerative clustering + max aggregate attn key as pivot + using my method of calculating value weighting).
+HybridKV is not entirely complete as of writing this.

 ### AI Assistant use: